Vrtgs/thirtyfour/README.md

 functionality, and explain your use case.

-By embedding a reference to the actual WebDriverSession inside each struct such as WebElement, this enables things such as easily adding WebElement methods that run JavaScript internally.
+By embedding a reference to the actual WebDriverSession inside each struct such as WebElement, this also enables things such as easily adding WebElement methods that run JavaScript internally.

 ## Running the tests for `thirtyfour`, including doctests